What is a Computerized Maintenance Management System (CMMS)?

 Cloud-based CMMS solutions are subscription-based and tend to cost significantly less.
 They are also easier to scale.
 Most cloud-based CMMS software issues free updates for existing users and includes features to protect your data.

-One of the chief benefits of cloud-based CMMS is the ability to access data remotely.
+One of the chief benefits of a cloud-based CMMS is the ability to access data remotely.
 Workers in the field can access and update work orders through mobile apps, and decision-makers can log in and review asset health data remotely.

 Advantages of CMMS Software